Sergei Plekhanov

-Sergei M. Plekhanov (Сергей Плеханов, born May 7, 1946, in Moscow) is associate professor of Political Science at York University in Toronto, Ontario, Canada and a former deputy director of the Institute for US and Canadian Studies in Russia.
+Sergei M. Plekhanov (Сергей Михайлович Плеханов; 7 May 1946) is a Canadian political scientist who is Associate Professor of Politics at York University in Toronto, Ontario, Canada.

 Education and career

-Plekhanov received a B.A. and an M.A. in International Relations from the Moscow State Institute of International Relations and a Ph.D. in history from the Institute for the Study of the US and Canada of the Soviet Academy of Sciences.
-From 1988 to 1993, he was the deputy director of the Institute for the Study of the US and Canada.
-From 1985 to 1990, Dr. Plekhanov participated in the development of reform policies of Mikhail Gorbachev and took part in Russia's democratic movement.
-Since 1992, he has taught as a visiting professor at the University of California, Irvine, and Occidental College in (Los Angeles).
-His areas of interest include Russian politics and foreign policy, history of Russian communism, problems of post-communism, US-Russian relations, and the local, regional, and global aspects of the crisis in Afghanistan.
-He is writing a book on US-Russian relations.
+Plekhanov received a B.A. and an M.A. in International Relations from the Moscow State Institute of International Relations and a Ph.D. in history from the Institute for US and Canadian Studies.
+From 1988 to 1993, he was a Deputy Director of the Institute for US and Canadian Studies.
+From 1985 to 1990, Plekhanov participated in the development of reform policies of Mikhail Gorbachev and took part in Russia's democratic movement.
+He has taught as a visiting professor at the University of California, Irvine, and Occidental College in (Los Angeles).
+His areas of interest included Russian politics and foreign policy; history of Russian communism and the Cold War; problems of post-communism; US-Russian relations; regional aspects of the crisis in Afghanistan.
+He is currently writing a book on the history of US-Russian relations.

-From 1989 to 1991, Dr. Plekhanov served as Soviet Affairs Consultant with CBS News, and from 1991 to 1992, he was a consultant for the production of the HBO television film Stalin in which he wrote the Russian subtitles, starring Robert Duvall.
+From 1989 to 1991, Plekhanov served as Soviet Affairs Consultant with CBS News, and from 1991 to 1992, he was a consultant for the production of the HBO television film Stalin, starring Robert Duvall.